Ogunbowale, Irish overcome UConn, try for 2nd straight title

 After Crystal Dangerfield missed a drive down the lane, Ogunbowale hit two free throws to give the Irish a three-point advantage with 58.3 seconds left.
 On UConn's next possession, Brianna Turner came flying out of nowhere to block Napheesa Collier's layup attempt and then Ogunbowale hit two more free throws to make it a five-point game.

-"My only mindset was that UConn's season was going to end tonight no matter what it took," Turner said.
+"My only mindset was that UConn's season was going to end tonight no matter what it took," said Turner, who set the school career record with her 371st in the game.
 "If I was going to get a rebound, scoring, boxing out, playing hard D, we were going to get the win."

 Katie Lou Samuelson scored 20 points — all in the second half — for the Huskies (35-3).